GabrielOnDelphi/Delphi-LightSaber/README.md

 Click the 'Watch' button if you want to get notified about updates.
 _________________

 This repository contains the CoreLib and LogLib.
+More libraries to be added soon.
+Your code could use directly the bottom library (Core) or higher libraries in the hierarchy, depending on your requirements.

 ![](https://raw.githubusercontent.com/GodModeUser/Delphi-LightSaber/main/Docs/Library%20architecture.png)
 _________________